bartvanhoey/AbpApiConsumedByXamarin/AbpIo/ConsumeAbpFrameworkApiFromXamarinForms.md

 ## Start both the AbpApi and the AbpXamarinForms applications

-If all goes well, your XamarinForms application opens the ABP login page where you can enter the administrator credentials (admin - 1q2w3E*).
+If all goes well, your XamarinForms application opens the ABP login page.
+Enter the administrator credentials (admin - 1q2w3E*) and confirm.
-Once logged in, the app makes a call to the ABP Framework API to get the books from the database.
+Once logged in, the app sends an Http-request to the ABP Framework API to get the books from the database.

 Et voilà!
 The Xamarin.Forms app connects to the IdentityServer4 successfully and gets the books from the ABP Framework API.